-This program provides a property tax exemption for senior citizens who own one, two, or three family homes, condominiums, or cooperative apartments.
+A property tax break for seniors who own one-, two-, or three-family homes, condominiums, or cooperative apartments.

 Note: You cannot receive both SCHE and DHE (Disabled Homeowners' Exemption).
-If you qualify for both, we will only grant SCHE.
+If you qualify for both, you will receive SCHE.

 ||SCHE can reduce your home's assessed value by

 |$57,500 and $58,399||5%|